 After successful execution, Press Enter and Reboot.
 Your Ubuntu login loop will be fixed.

 You can also fix the login loop error by resetting the settings of lightdm for that you have to reinstall lightdm by using the below commands one by one.

 sudo apt-get install lightdm

-Note: While installing lightdm from command line mode (specially when you could not login to GUI) please make sure you have active wired connection as ubuntu packages may require internet access.
+Note: While installing lightdm from command line mode (specially when you could not log in to GUI) please make sure you have an active wired connection as ubuntu packages may require internet access.